yangymargaret/REUNION/README.md

     thresh_score has the format 'thresh1,thresh2'. thresh1 or thresh 2 represents the threshold used to selected pseudo postivie training samples from the peak group with or without enrichment of the predicted TF-binidng peaks, respectively.
 ReDiscover performas quantile normalization for the original peak-TF scores.
 The normalized scores are between 0 and 1.
 Please use thresh1, thresh2 in [0,1].

+The output:

+The output of ReDiscover is a file containing the peak-TF associations for the genome-wide peaks and the given TF predicted by Rediscover, with the filename specified by $output_filename and saved in the directory as specified by 'output_dir'.
+The rownames are the genome-wide peaks as present in the columns of the normalized ATAC-seq read count matrix of the metacells.
+The file contains at least two columns: ['pred','proba']. 'pred' represents the predicted binary peak-TF link: 1, with binding site; 0, without binding site. 'proba' represents predicted TF binding probability of the give TF in the corresponding peak.

 ************************************************************************************
 # Required pre-installed packages